The Girl of the Limberlost

 The Girl of the Limberlost is a 1945 American drama film starring Ruth Nelson, Dorinda Clifton, and Loren Tindall, and directed by Mel Ferrer.
-The film is based on a 1909 novel by Gene Stratton-Porter, which was previously filmed in 1909 as "A Girl of the Limeberlost".
+The film is based on a 1909 novel by Gene Stratton-Porter.
+The film was also adapted in 1924 and 1934 as "A Girl of the Limberlost".

 The movie is set in Indiana's famous Limberlost Swamp, which was clear-cut, drained and turned into farmland in the early 20th century, despite efforts by Stratton-Porter and others to save it.
 A small part of the original swamp has been restored since the 1990s and is now a nature preserve.